 Benefits/savings:

 As set out above, the benefit of standardisation of a resource for APIs in the account validation domain is to avoid the frictions and inefficiencies of the fragmentation that would otherwise result as APIs proliferate, and would facilitate the development of cross border account validations.
+In addition, this standardisation is expected to yield a higher payments success rate and, at the same time, a reduction of the level of exceptions and investigations processing and effort related to failed payments.
+These improvements should translate into a reduction in associated costs.

+These benefits extend to the data consumer, which can be a Debtor Agent, a Creditor Agent, a financial institution or a Creditor, a Debtor (e.g. a corporate), as well as the data provider, which can be a Creditor Agent, a Debtor Agent or a third party account/name check provider.

 Adoption scenario: A Swift API resource based on ISO 20022 is live and being used by financial institutions around the world for account verification.
 The submitting organisations propose that this model forms the basis of the new standard, subject to the ISO 20022 API resource definition development and approval process.

 New default standard API specifications for the VOP scheme, implementing payment account validation services, will be introduced by the EPC in the SEPA geographic area to secure compliance with the EU Instant Payments Regulation (IPR).
-The deadline for eurozone Payment Service Providers (PSPs) to offer verification of payee services is 18 months after the IPR entry-in-force date (mid-April 2024), thus expected to be October 2025.
+The deadline for eurozone Payment Service Providers (PSPs) to offer verification of payee services ison the 9th of October 2025.

 Volumes: